Force over Distance: Promise

 “He was trying to change the ionic output of the thrusters along an imaginary plane perpendicular to the vector between Destiny’s center of mass and a point source on the planetary surface where the field originated.”

-“Hmm,” Rush said.
+“Hmm,” Rush says.
 “And what did you think about that?”

 “I told him I thought we should rotate the ship to maximize planar surface area, to which he said ‘duh.’
 But really I didn’t think the discrete nature of the thrusters would give us fine enough control to modulate the field.
 I also wasn’t sure we could approximate the origin of the field as a point source.”